Nene Naa

 Nene Naa..?! is a 2023 Indian Telugu language mystery thriller film directed by Caarthick Raju.
-The film stars Regina Cassandra, Akshara Gowda, Vennela Kishore and Jayaprakash.
+The film stars Regena Cassandrra, Akshara Gowda, Vennela Kishore and Jayaprakash.

-The plot of the film is set in two time periods, modern and 1920s with Regina Cassandra playing an archaeologist in the present and Akshara Gowda portraying a girl belonging to a landowners family from the past.
+The plot of the film is set in two time periods, modern and 1920s with Regena Cassandrra playing an archaeologist in the present and Akshara Gowda portraying a girl belonging to a landowners family from the past.
 The film was simultaneously shot in Tamil as Soorpanagai, and remains unreleased.
 Its Tamil title is derived from the epic Ramayana's antagonist character Soorpanagai, sister of the king Ravana.

 The film was released theatrically on 25 August 2023.

 Plot

 The film is set in two periods, the present and the 1920s.
 In modern times an archaeologist, as part of her job, unearths something antique which leads to mysterious events.

 A foreigner is attacked and sucked into quicksand by an ethereal force.
 Archaeologist heroine Divya explores the situation and discovers a 120-year-old woman's skeleton.Shortly after that, the forensic reports say that the skull facial features resemble those of Divya.
 Shortly after the local DSP was brutally murdered with a spear perched into him.

 The forensic report identifies fingerprints on the spear that are consistent with those of a young woman.
 Heroine Divya tells her brother, who is assaulted by a lady who resembles his sister, about the bizarre occurrences.